alexgabriel-ca/admutils/README.md

 ADM Utilities is a series of shell scripts intended to ensure the process of pulling, starting, stopping, and restarting ADM docker containers is as easy as possible.

 Both a valid docker login as well as access to the appropriate repo within docker is required for these scripts to run.
+If the docker login fails, the prompt to login will be displayed.
+The menu itself will only display when a successful authentication has occurred.

 Each script uses the same menu system to present numbered choices for users.